 Need for intellectual property protection.
-As described through this Memorandum, Bio-Path Subsidiary has entered into two license agreements with M. D. Anderson.
+We have entered into three license agreements with M. D. Anderson.
 The patents underlying the licensed intellectual property and positions, and those of other biopharmaceutical companies, are generally uncertain and involve complex legal, scientific and factual questions.